WilliamY97/LearningJournal/uWaterloo/ECE254/Lecture 8 - Threads.md

 thread is blocked, another thread may execute.
 4. *Modular Structure:* A program that does several different things may be given structure through threads

+## Drawbacks

+- No protection between threads in same process: one thread could easily mess with memory being used by another thread.
+- If any thread encounters error, the whole process might be terminated by the OS.
+If the program has multiple processes for different parts, then the other processes will not be affected.
+If the program has multiple thrads and they share the same process, then any thread encountering an error might halt all.

+## Thread States